oracle-livelabs/apex/proof-of-concept/intro/intro.md

 * Create an AI Chat Assistant to inquire about the Project.
 * Create a Search Page based on Oracle Vector Search

-*Note: This workshop assumes you are using Oracle APEX 24.2.
-Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.*
+>**Note**: This workshop assumes you are using Oracle APEX 24.2 and Oracle Database 23ai.
+Some of the features might not be available in prior releases and the instructions, flow, and screenshots might differ if you use an older version of Oracle APEX.

 ### **Let's Get Started!**